Calculate your cholesterol ratio instantly. Get Total/HDL and LDL/HDL ratios, cardiovascular risk level, and AHA-based ranges | Calculator4U

 Example: 200 mg/dL total ÷ 50 mg/dL HDL = 4.0 ratio

 Lower ratios indicate better cardiovascular health.
-The LDL/HDL ratio can also be calculated for additional insight.
+The LDL/HDL ratio can also be calculated concurrently for additional operational insight.

 Your Total/HDL ratio indicates your heart disease risk level: